Exact $p$-values for global network alignments via combinatorial analysis of shared GO terms (Subtitle: REFANGO: Rigorous Evaluation of Functional Alignments of Networks using Gene Ontology): Introduction

 \section{Introduction}

 Network alignment aims to uncover similar network connection patterns between two or more networks under the assumption that common network topology (which may be easily observable) correlates with common function (which is more difficult to observe).

-In this paper we focus on the simplest case to analyze: a pairwise global network alignment (PGNA).
-Pairwise, because exactly two networks are being aligned; and global, because we insist that every node in the smaller network (ie., the one with fewer nodes) is mapped to exactly one node in the larger network.
-Extending the analysis to the non-1-to-1 case---as well as to local and multiple network alignments---appears nontrivial and is left for future work.

-Network alignment algorithms abound and their number is increasing rapidly.
-There is an urgent need for a {\em rigorous} way to evaluate these methods for their ability to identify functionally similar proteins across species.
-Unfortunately, there are almost as many ways of evaluating network alignments as there are alignment algorithms.
-The research area is severely hampered by the lack of any ``gold standard’’ for evaluating the functional similarity that is uncovered by any given network alignment.
-One of the most common methods for evaluating biological significance involves using the Gene Ontology’s GO term hierarchy.
-While other biologically relevant information exists, such as KEGG pathways (any others?), in this paper we focus on leveraging GO terms to produce a mathematically and statistically rigorous ``gold standard’’ measure of the statistical significance of an alignment in which exactly $k$ aligned protein pairs all share a common GO term $g$.
+Network alignment algorithms abound and their number is increasing rapidly; see for example Table \ref{tab:previous} and recent surveys \cite{GRAAL,MamanoHayesSANA,clark2014comparison,OptNetAlign,crawford2015fair,faisal2015post,guzzi2017survey,balomenos_tracking_2015} While most practitioners agree on the {\em goal} of network alignment, in order to test various algorithms against each other for the ability to recover functional similarity, one needs a way to evaluate the functional similarity uncovered by a given network alignment.
+Unfortunately, there are almost as many ways to evaluate an alignment as there are alignment algorithms.